 Rosemary and lavender are versatile herbs with strong but different aromas and flavors.
 While the robust rosemary flavor pairs well with meats and vegetables, the fruity lavender flavors sweet dishes and drinks.

 - use it for flavoring meats, especially lamb, beef, and pork.
+It makes great steak marinade.

 - Roasted or mashed potatoes are delicious when flavored with rosemary.